-This is (one of the very many reasons) why I love my Local Pumpkin Produce Box.
+This is (one of the very many reasons) why I love Local Pumpkin.
 With weekly produce deliveries, if I can come up with some protein, I can usually throw together a meal.

 I had a few sausages in the fridge and a package of grass-fed hot dogs in the freezer.
 I pulled the hot dogs out to defrost and knew I could prepare enough vegetables to round out the meal.
 Now with a dinner plan, I headed back outside to finish projects and enjoy the weather.
 It was such a beautiful afternoon!

 Dinner came together wonderfully.
 I started with an artichoke.
 It was maybe from last week’s box... or the box before that?
 I don’t know but it was beautiful.
 The best artichoke I’ve had in a long time!
 Keep scrolling for my favorite artichoke preparation method - it’s today’s recipe.

 Once I got the artichoke steaming, I peeled and cubed the purple potatoes from this week’s box.
 Normally I wouldn’t peel them but that seemed easier than washing them in my tired state.

 I put the cubed potatoes in a foil packet and sprinkled them with avocado oil, salt, pepper, granulated garlic, onion powder, and smoked paprika.
 Mixed them around a bit and folded up the foil.